-JDK 1.7.0\15 is required for the Veridata Web User Interface installation.
+JDK 1.8.0\40 or higher is required for the Veridata Web User Interface installation.

 Note: The Veridata Web User Interface cannot be installed on DB2 for i because it does not support JDK 1.7.

 2.6.3 Supported Browsers for the Web User Interface